Reggae Rajahs

-Reggae Rajahs are a reggae and bass music sound system crew based out of New Delhi, India.
+Reggae Rajahs are a reggae and bass music sound system crew based in New Delhi, India.
 They are the first Jamaican style sound system in and from India, and they introduced Caribbean slang and vocabulary to audiences all over the country.
 They received a nomination for the "Best International Band / Group" award at the British Reggae Industry Awards.

 History

 After hosting a Bob Marley tribute party in February 2009, Mo (DJ Mo City) met Raghav Dang (Diggy Dang) and Zorawar Shukla (General Zooz), who together launched Reggae Rajahs, India's first reggae sound system in New Delhi.
 The crew later added Ziggy B and BeLights as additional members in 2015.

 Performances

 Reggae Rajahs performed at various events around the world; Europe, South America, and Southeast Asia.
 They initiated their very own Goa Sunsplash Festival in 2016.
 After their debut at Goa Sunsplash, they also toured other major events in India including the Pune Supersonic festival.